You Earned a Ticket!

 Quiz

-Which ONE of the following statements about California’s Legislative Analyst Office (LAO) is TRUE?
+Which ONE of the following is MOST TRUE?

 Answer the question correctly and earn a ticket.